dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

 ### Builds from internal/* branches

-Packages from internal/ branches will not be published to public feeds, but will instead be published to a private transport feed.
-In order to be able to restore packages from these feeds, repos will need to add the feed to both their NuGet.config and eng\versions.props files.
+Packages from internal/ branches will not be published to public feeds, but will instead be published to a private transport feed provided by @dnceng.
+In order to be able to restore packages from this feed, repos will need to add the feed to their NuGet.config file.

 ### Stable builds